G00398275/pands-project/README.md

 ![](2021-04-16-11-59-08.png)

 Inital observations from this are:
-a) The sepals lengths are the largest numbers, the petals widths are the smallest.
+* a) The sepals lengths are the largest numbers, the petals widths are the smallest.
-b) The width of the petals gives the largest range, while the sepal widths give the smallest
+* b) The width of the petals gives the largest range, while the sepal widths give the smallest

 This is also a good indicator that the variables measured give significant differences which could be exploited for the purposes of building a predictive model.

 Further boxplots were also created but this time the data was grouped by species.
 These boxplots give a better indication of sizes of petals / sepals in each species, which in turn could give a better idea of the defining characteristics of each type of iris.
-Greater knowledge of the defining dimensions of these iris species will help in building a model for prediciting a species from its sepal and petal sizes.
+Greater knowledge of the defining dimensions of these iris species will help in building a model for predicting a species from its sepal and petal sizes.

 ![](2021-04-16-12-00-04.png)